pbsc/react-native-ui-components/docs/checkbox.md

 ## Props
 ### label
 Type: string <br/>
-The text to use for the floating label.
+The text to use for the label.

 ### checked
 Type: boolean <br/>